Be sure to check for Alerts & Conditions on the Joshua Tree National Park website before you visit the Park.

-One of my favorite things about visiting national and state parks is the transformation that occurs when you cross over into the park’s boundaries.
-As the landscape takes on a new form, I feel I’m entering into another world.
-Joshua Tree National Park is most definitely one of those magical places.
+One of my favorite things about visiting national and state parks is the transformation that occurs in the landscape around me as I enter into a park.
+The distinctive flora and unique geological features create an atmosphere that makes me feel as if I’m entering another world.
+Joshua Tree National Park is definitely one of those magical places.
 The sharp angles of the Joshua tree forests are the foreground to a wonderland of gigantic granite boulders and rock outcroppings.
 It’s an otherworldly landscape that takes you back thousands of years.
-You feel you might see a dinosaur step out from behind one of the Jumbo Rock piles at any moment.
+You feel as if you might see a dinosaur step out from behind one of the jumbo rock piles at any moment.

 From the Visitor Center at Cottonwood Springs, it’s approximately 27 miles to the White Tank Campground and the Arch Rock Nature Trail.
 The White Tank Campground has picnic tables and grills at each campsite.
 Most of the campsites are surrounded by huge boulders, and a few have views of the surrounding valley.
 Near the entrance to the campgrounds there are several bathrooms with pit toilets.
 Neither showers nor water are available at this campground.
 There are 15 sites at an elevation of 3,800 feet.